 Friends, This is God's timing.
 Just this morning, a podcast telling my story was released.
 After you hear Lina Abujamra's Hope Podcast Episode 5, you may wonder where things stand in the Simpson saga right now, today.
 So let me try to explain.
 Soon after I filed a lawsuit against Simpson University in October 2012, … Continue reading What Happened To Me At Simpson: Listen to Hope Podcast #5

 Dear Friends, In this post-Christian, post- Hosanna-Tabor society a very important question emerges: Where does religious freedom begin and end for religious organizations and their employees?
 Do employees who work for ministries have any civil rights?
 Do their employment contracts count?
-Can they blatantly be lied about on corporate microphones?
-Can employees be discriminated against … Continue reading Third District Court in California Holds Religious Organizations Accountable For Employment Contracts, But Not …
+Can they be lied about -- with impunity -- on corporate microphones?
+Can ministers … Continue reading Third District Court in California Holds Religious Organizations Accountable For Employment Contracts, But Not …

 Not all lawsuits are the same.
-Some are potshot attacks hurled by activists who plot against practicing Christians such as Jack Phillips who was minding his own business as a baker but found himself being targeted by the Colorado government on account of his belief in traditional marriage.
-By contrast, other lawsuits, are cries for … Continue reading How Could Anybody Sue A Christian School?
+Some are potshot attacks hurled by activists who plot against practicing Christians such as Jack Phillips, a Colorado baker who was minding his own business, found himself being targeted by the Colorado government on account of his Christian belief in traditional marriage.
+By contrast, other lawsuits are legitimate cries … Continue reading How Could Anybody Sue A Christian School?